Obama in letter to America: 'You made me a better man'

 Related: Obama's Last Full Day On Job Filled With Nostalgia, Thank You Calls

-The president touched on some of the more amazing events he's witnessed as leader of the free world, including finding "grace" in a Charleston, South Carolina, church after a mass shooting in the city and seeing families blossom because of the legalization of gay marriage.

-He also asked Americans to continue to take part in their country, not just during an election year, but during their lifetimes.
+Obama didn't delve into his setbacks as president in his open letter to Americans.
+Instead, he asked people to continue to take part in their country — not just during an election year but during their lifetimes.

 "And when the arc of progress seems slow, remember: America is not the project of any one person.
 The single most powerful word in our democracy is the word 'We.'
 'We the People.'
 'We shall overcome,'" Obama concluded.
 "Yes, we can."